OpenLiberty/space-rover-mission/documentation/setup.md

 ![power-plug](../images/game-board/gb-powerplug.png)

-11. Flip the switch on the power cord to turn the game board on.
+11. Flip the switch on the power cord to turn the Game Board on.

 ### Game Board State Light Patterns

-In the following section, the game board LEDs are split into different naming categories.
+In the following section, the Game Board LEDs are split into different naming categories.

 * **SUN**: the LEDs encircling the sun in the center of the board
 * **PLANETS**: all planet LEDs, the four 5x5 LED grids inside each planet